takavfx/sg-3d-previewer/README.md

 ### Use the ervice

-1. Create Version entity item with a preview geoemtry file [.glt, .glb].
+1. Create Version entity item with a preview geoemtry file [.glt, .glb, .fbx].
 3. Open the tab previously created.